Headset (bicycle part): Threadless

 Tightening a threadless headset requires tightening the preload bolt (or cap bolt) in the cap on the top of the stem.
 This bolt is connected to a star nut driven down into the steerer tube that acts as an anchor by gripping the inside of the steerer tube with a downward force.
 The star nut may be replaced by a self expanding wedge in some designs.
 The bolt compresses the stem down onto spacers, usually aluminum, which in turn compress the headset bearing cups.
 The preload bolt does not hold the fork onto the bike; after the preload is set, the stem bolts must be tightened to secure the fork in place.
 The adjustment must be made such that there is no play in the bearings, but allow the fork to turn smoothly without binding or excessive friction.

 In the threadless headset system, the spacers are important in placing the stem and preload bolt in the correct position on the steerer tube.
 Thus the stack height of the stem becomes important.
 The steerer tube of the fork must be cut to length such that it leaves at least enough of the steerer tube protruding above the headset for the stem to clamp on to; if the steerer tube is cut longer than the stem, then spacers are used to fill the gap between the stem and the conical compression washer.
 Bicycle racers seeking the greatest saddle-to-handlebar drop for better aerodynamics will often forego spacers and cut the steerer tube down to exactly match the headset bearing cup stack height plus the stem height.

 Cutting the steerer tube to its minimum length prevents switching to a taller stem or to a headset cups with a higher stack height.
 Any increase in handlebar height after this cut requires purchasing a new fork, a stem with more angular rise (some stems can be turned over for greater height), or a special adapter that clamps onto the steerer tube and gives a higher clamping position for the original stem.
 In addition, many riders who may have less flexibility than a seasoned racer may wish to gain more height on the handlebars, reducing the saddle-to-handlebar drop and providing a more upright and comfortable riding position.
-If an owner simply wishes to replace the headset with one having a slightly larger stack height, it may be possible for a bike shop or framebuilder to mill or re-face the head tube to gain an extra 1-2mm of stack height without having to replace the fork.
+If an owner simply wishes to replace the headset with one having a slightly larger stack height, it may be possible for a bike shop or framebuilder to mill or re-face the head tube to gain an extra 1-2 mm of stack height without having to replace the fork.
 Many threadless fork steerer tubes are cut longer than necessary to allow for adjustments and the steerer tube above the stem is stacked with spacers that can be moved above or below the stem to fine-tune the handlebar height.
 Often these spacers are aluminum or carbon fiber, but titanium spacers are also available.